 We at First Church are a Bible believing and living group of people

-Pastor Marcia Hull is Interim Pastor and joined the staff in January 2013.
+Senior Pastor Marcia Hull joined the staff in January 2013.
 She lives with her husband, John, in Elk Grove.
-Marcia is passionate about people and wants to share the hope that only Jesus Christ can give…..unconditional love and forgiveness.
+Pastor Marcia is passionate about people and wants to share the hope that only Jesus Christ can give…..unconditional love and forgiveness.

 We at First Church are a Bible believing and living group of people, compassionate to the needs of the community, centered on forgiveness of sins through the blood of Jesus Christ and the infilling of the Holy Spirit.
 Through his work in us, we realize we need God and each other to grow in our everyday walk towards Christlikeness.
 We strive for surrendered hearts and a deep love and commitment to God and others.
 Our goal is to love God with our whole being, love others, and help each other do the same.